UMD: A Globally Connected University

 Study abroad is an investment with academic, professional, and personal benefits that will last a lifetime.
 Proper financial planning is an important step in your student’s journey abroad and is achievable with support and resources from EA.
 We promote financial literacy to help students and families understand the cost of attendance for study abroad, which can often be comparable to the cost of attendance for a term in College Park.

-UMD makes it easy to apply a student’s existing financial aid package towards study abroad.
+Maryland makes it easy to apply a student’s existing financial aid package towards study abroad.
 Financial support is also available through scholarships, including EA’s generous scholarship fund that awards $850,000 in need-based awards each year, and external awards including the Benjamin A. Gilman International Scholarship for Pell Grant recipients.
 Education Abroad and colleagues in the Office of Student Financial Aid and the National Scholarships Office are well informed about these opportunities and available to coach and assist students through each step of the process.

 Travel Logistics